TRIUM Global EMBA Alumni Profiles: A truly global cohort

 - – a demographic dividend is just starting to take off

-- – making the most of investor incentives
+- – making the most of investor incentive

 - – location relevance to market